remne/p1ib/README.md

 ## Supported smart power meters
 Verified to work on the following meters:
-- Aidon 6534 (Tekniska Verken, both old and upgraded versions)
+- Aidon 6534 (both old and upgraded versions)
 - Landis-Gyr E360 (E.on)
 - Sagemcom T211/S211
-- S34U18 (Vattenfall)
+- S34U18
-- Star STZ351 (Tranås Energi)
+- Star STZ351
 - Kamstrup OMNIA (not old OMNIPOWER)
 - Itron A100/A300